Athexhacker/spyeye/README.md

 # SPY EYE
-EYE SPY is a simple and light tool for information gathering and capture exact GPS coordinates
+SPY EYE is a simple and light tool for information gathering and capture exact GPS coordinates
 ![image]()

-# What is EYE SPY?
+# What is SPY EYE ?
-<p>EYE SPY is a tool that can remotely capture the exact GPS coordinates of a target device using a PHP server, and can also grab basic information about the system and ISP.
+<p>SPY EYE is a tool that can remotely capture the exact GPS coordinates of a target device using a PHP server, and can also grab basic information about the system and ISP.
 This tool can be very helpful in information gathering. you can get following information of the target device</p>
 <ul>
   <li>Longitude</li>
   <li>Latitude</li>